jhkim040/mog/README.md

     * The authorization allows each member to approach own user-information.

     * When you get logged-in, your access token is saved in the local-storage of your browser.

+    * For security, every user-information is sent as a Json Web Token, encrpyted by HMAC SHA 256.

     * The access token is expired after 30 minutes.